mastodon/mastodon/docs/Running-Mastodon/Production-guide.md

 }
 ```

-Make sure you remplace all instances of `example.com`.
+Make sure you replace all instances of `example.com`.

 ## Running in production without Docker